flamingoes in and out of color

 Standard Lights & Tones

-A Workforce training in a new organization-wide system of patient alerts.
+A workforce training in a new organization-wide system of patient alerts.

 Employee Incident Reporting